isomerpages/isomerpages-govtech/media/events/_posts/2022-09-20-stack-developer-conference-2022.md

 <br>An email confirmation will be sent to you upon successful registration.

 5) **I registered online and did not get a confirmation email.
 How can I check on the status of my registration?**
-<br>Please contact the [STACK Secretariat email]<secretariat@govtechstack.sg> with the email subject title: ‘Status of my registration’, and we will assist you accordingly.
+<br>Please contact <secretariat@govtechstack.sg> with the email subject title: ‘Status of my registration’, and we will assist you accordingly.

 **PRE-CONFERENCE WORKSHOPS**